Eugene Higgins: Higgins Trust

-Eugene Higgins Scientific Trust (aka "Higgins Trust"), also known as the Eugene Higgins Science Fund, was founded upon his death.
+The Eugene Higgins Scientific Trust (aka "Higgins Trust"), also known as the Eugene Higgins Science Fund, was founded upon his death.

 Eugene Higgins Scientific Trust

 In 1948, the trust donated $40 million to Columbia, Harvard, and Princeton.
 In 1949, the trust gave another $600,000 to each of these universities for advanced scientific studies.
 In 1951, the trust donated another $1 million, shared equally, to Columbia, Harvard, and Princeton universities.

 The funds from this trust endowed chairs at Columbia, Harvard, Princeton, and Yale universities.

+Notable people holding a Eugene Higgins Professorship include: